Income driven repayment, or IDR, is the term used by the government to describe five loan repayment plans. They are:

 For the question, “What is your annual gross income/AGI?” you can use one of two numbers:

 - Adjusted Gross Income (AGI): Using AGI will result in a more accurate estimation of the tax liability relative to option 1 above.
 The reason being is the government actually uses your AGI in the calculations for your monthly payment, not your gross income.
-AGI is also called “Discretionary Income”.
-To learn more I wrote an article titled Discretionary Income & Student Loans that you can check out.
+AGI is also called discretionary income.

 For your expected long-term annual rate of increase in income, we default to 5%.
 We do this because the Federal government’s calculator defaults to that.
 However, 5% is a horrible assumption for most professions.

 We recommend reducing the rate of increase assumption to 3%.
-This will result in a higher expected tax estimation…i.e. it will give you a more conservative number.
+This will result in a higher expected tax estimation on the IDR tax calculator which is a more conservative approach.
+We like conservative so there are fewer surprises in your financial journey.

 Public service loan forgiveness is a feature of income driven repayment plans.
 If you work full-time at a non-profit you can select Yes.
 You can read our public service loan forgiveness guide for more information.
 Also, we have a special article detailing our public service loan forgiveness calculator that you can check out.